lrnq/commaai-speed-challenge/README.md

-# Outdated AFAIK a new challenge is now live.
+# Outdated.
+AFAIK a new challenge is now live.

 # Commai.ai Speed Challenge
 This is my take on the speed challenge proposed by comma.ai.
 You can check out the link to